AhmedGamal6058/angular-project-1/README.md

 # angular-project-1
-(dynamic table) using angular matrial
+(login and logout using angular matrial and json server)

 to run this app :(cmd)
   1:npm run server